SviatoslavRutkovskyi/projects/README.md

 ## Known limitations

-- LinkedIn job posting URLs may not scrape reliably due to bot detection.
+- Some job posting URLs may not scrape reliably due to bot detection.
 Pasting the job description text directly is more reliable.
 - The app is currently single-user and local only.